Brimstone Haunt (Wilmington, OH)

 Psychosis is one of the more intense attractions at Brimstone Haunt.
 It’s loud and in your face.
 The hallways are narrow and there are some great props you’ll come across.
 My personal favorite was the massive robot that fires away at those who walk past him.
 This is a rather short haunt lasting only 5 minutes, but it packs a punch.
 Watch a man fry as he’s put to death in the electric chair.
 Psychosis would benefit from more actors instead of being so reliant on props.
 That doesn’t mean that there aren’t any actors because there are.
 There just needs to be a better balance between props and actors.
 I couldn’t get over the woman who was eating out of a toilet or the massive saw blade that was so close to us.
 Psychosis is a short haunt, but it’s very memorable while it lasts.

 Last, but certainly not least is Zombie Assault.
 This immersive experience features CGI animation, realistic movements and plenty of zombies that attack the bus.
 This zombie simulation is fun and pretty intense at times.
 It’s roughly 5 minutes long.
 It’s the least scary of the attractions at Brimstone Haunt, but it’s pretty damn unique and entertaining.
 Tickets are $18 for the Haunted Hayride, $17 for the Forgotten Forest, $11 for Psychosis and $7 for Zombie Assault.
 A Combo Ticket is $30 and a Fast Pass Combo is $50.
 Each ticket is $2 cheaper if purchased online.
 A Scary Little Christmas takes place on December 3rd, 4th, 10th, and 11th and includes Forgotten Forest and psychosis.
+Tickets are just $15 and $25 for a Yuletide Village and Scary Little Christmas Combo.
 There’s tons of Brimstone Haunt merchandise available like T-Shirts and Hoodies.
 There’s drinks and food such as hot dogs and beer.
 Don’t forget to check out the Sea Witch.
 You’ll be amazed by what you see.

 Brimstone Haunt a night full of scary entertainment and plenty of variety when it comes to scares.
 We highly recommend that you pay them a visit this haunt season.
 You’ll thank me later.